atamshkai/Phantom-Process-Killer/README.md

 - Then,Open Termux & Pair Device with paring code.

-- You can also use two phones in a same wifi network.
+- You can also use two phones with a same wifi network.

 - Write This ADB Command in termux

-#### This is Example,pair your host port
+#### This is Example,Pair your host port
 ```
 adb pair 192.168.1.3:41538
 ```